 - Gun ownership: In 2001, 2002, and 2004, the CDC measured the prevalence of gun ownership through its anonymized Behavioral Risk Factor Surveillance System (BRFSS) surveys.
 The CDC removed questions on gun ownership following the 2004 survey.38Siegel M, Ross CS, King C. The relationship between gun ownership and firearm homicide rates in the United States, 1981–2010.
 American Journal of Public Health.
 2013;103(11): 2098–2105.

 With insufficient federal funding, state governments have stepped in with financial support for research.

 Gun violence is a public health crisis in America, and there is a demonstrated need for additional research to guide policy-making.
 Research and data are integral to prevention, but without adequate resources, researchers are prevented from thoroughly examining gun violence and gun policies.
-Appropriating $25 million in federal funding for the CDC and NIH to perform research in 2019 was a critical first step, but significantly more funding and resources are still needed.
+Appropriating $25 million in federal funding in 2019 and 2020 for the CDC and NIH to perform research was a critical first step, but significantly more funding and resources are still needed.
 There are several steps that can be taken to fill these gaps:

 Federal and state governments can provide additional funding to researchers to conduct a broad range of gun violence research projects.

 - To improve understanding of gun violence and gun violence prevention, funding can support research examining the effects of gun policies and prevention strategies on a broad range of outcomes, including, but not limited to, suicide and self-harm, homicide and nonfatal assaults, unintentional shootings, shootings by law enforcement, firearm theft and trafficking, and domestic violence.